GFDRR/rdl-standard/developer_docs.md

 #### Configuration

 The Sphinx configuration for this project is based on the [Open Data Services Sphinx Base](https://github.com/OpenDataServices/sphinx-base) and is defined in `docs/conf.py`.
-So that links within the schema work on branches, the configuration replaces `{{branch}}` placeholders `schema/rdl_schema_0.1.json` and copies the processed schema to `docs/_static` for inclusion in the built documentation.
+So that links within the schema work on branches, the configuration replaces `{{version}}` placeholders in `schema/rdl_schema_0.1.json` and copies the processed schema to `docs/_readthedocs/html` for inclusion in the built documentation.

 ### Read the Docs